-Trump heads to farm convention after Air Force 1 delay
+Trump heads to farm convention after Air Force One delay

 The White House says the Air Force One maintenance crew needed to reset an indicator light on the customized Boeing 747 that was being used for the trip.

 Trump remained aboard the aircraft during the delay.
-Air Force One was airborne after about a half hour.
+Air Force One was airborne after about a half-hour.

 Most Read Nation & World Stories